-Tabbouleh or tabouli is a traditional Lebanese salad full of flavor from parsley, tomatoes, green onions, bulger wheat, lemon, olive oil and mint.
+Tabbouleh or tabouli is a traditional Lebanese salad full of flavor from parsley, tomatoes, green onions, bulgur wheat, lemon, olive oil, and mint.

 I say tabbouleh, you say tabouli.
 Call it whatever you want, at the end of the day it’s all the same amazing salad full of fresh clean flavor.
-I have watched it’s popularity grow over the years and it’s now a fairly common option.
-There are many great takes on tabbouleh, however if your going to have authentic Lebanese tabbouleh you need to know it is parsley based.
+I have watched its popularity grow over the years and it’s now a fairly common option.
+There are many great takes on tabbouleh, however, if you’re going to have authentic Lebanese tabbouleh you need to know it is parsley-based.
 Yep, that’s right.
 Parsley.
-(I have actually had people argue this with me, as if I was not Lebanese.)
+(I have actually had people argue this with me as if I was not Lebanese.)

 One of my favorite things about tabbouleh is how easy it is to make.
 You only need six ingredients and the recipe comes together in 20 minutes.

-Parsley – You can use either curly or flat leaf parsley.
+Parsley – You can use either curly or flat-leaf parsley.
 When preparing the parsley, I prefer to cut the parsley finely by hand.
-I have seen other people use a blender or a food processor and they both work.
-However I find the cutting the parsley by hand results in a fluffier salad.
+I have seen other people use a blender or a food processor and both work.
+However, I find the cutting the parsley by hand results in a fluffier salad.
 To do this, I simply chop off the bottom half of the parsley bunch.
-I then chop the top half, stems and all, very finely.
-For fine chopping I prefer a mezzaluna knife.
+I then chop the top half, stems, and all, very finely.
+For fine chopping, I prefer a mezzaluna knife.
 It’ makes chopping so much easier.

-Tomatoes – I prefer roma tomato’s, however any tomato will work.
+Tomatoes – I prefer roma tomato’s, however, any tomato will work.
 Prepare the tomato by cutting the tomato in half and removing the seeds/liquid part of the tomato.
 It’s like a salad spinner for your tomato’s and keeps the water content in your salad down.
-The tomato’s still have great flavor and the salad will last longer in the refrigerator.
+The tomato still has great flavor and the salad will last longer in the refrigerator.

-Bulgar Wheat – Has a very subtle light, nutty flavor.
-My favorite thing about bulgar wheat is how easy it is to make.
-All you need to do is soak it in water for 20 minutes, fluff with a fork and your done.
-Lately I have been having a harder time finding bulgar wheat.
+Bulgur Wheat – Has a very subtle light, nutty flavor.
+My favorite thing about bulgur wheat is how easy it is to make.
+All you need to do is soak it in water for 20 minutes, fluff with a fork, and you’re done.
+Lately, I have been having a harder time finding bulgur wheat.
 I normally buy whatever I can find or have it delivered.
-If I cannot find bulgar wheat I like to use pearl (Israeli) couscous or quinoa. they are both very different in terms texture, but both work great in tabbouleh.
+If I cannot find bulgur wheat I like to use pearl (Israeli) couscous or quinoa. they are both very different in terms of texture, but both work great in tabbouleh.